 |

-On June 12, 2010, I was asked to provide some music for
+On 12 June 2010, I was asked to provide some

-we presented.
+of what we presented.
 (Note: this video is courtesy of Alice Volkert, who holds the copyright - this is shared with her permission;

 check out her website: Volkert Services.)